olliephillips/shortcodes/README.md

 ponzu run
 ```

-As with all Ponzu addons, you must have the addon included as an import
+As with all Ponzu add-ons, you must have the add-on included as an import
 for it to be built into Ponzu server.
-In the short term you can do this to include in the your Ponzu server application:
+In the short term you can do the below to include in the add-on your Ponzu server application:

 ```go
 import _ "github.com/olliephillips/shortcodes"
 ```

-Once installed, and with your Ponzu server application running, visit the Addons link and enable the addon.
+Once installed, and with your Ponzu server application running, visit the Addons link and enable the add-on.

 ## Implementing on a content item